- Teaching & Learning

 We plan our teaching and learning in such a way that we enable each child to reach for the highest level of personal achievement.
 We use a range of strategies to identify gifted and talented children.
 The identification process is on-going and begin when the child joins our school.

-Gifted and talented learners are defined as those who reach a higher level of attainment in one or more areas of learning that places them significantly ahead of their peer group.
+More able learners are defined as those who reach a higher level of attainment in one or more areas of learning that places them significantly ahead of their peer group.

 Gifted describes learners who have reached a higher level of attainment in one or more academic areas of learning that places them significantly ahead of their peer group in subjects such as English, Mathematics, Drama, Technology, etc.